kalyanainala/Heart-Disease-Risk-Estimation/README.md

 # Heart-Disease-Risk-Estimation
-Estimation of heart disease using patient's data like age, gender, Blood Pressure, serum cholesterol, fasting blood sugar etc
+Estimation of heart disease using patient's data like age, gender, Blood Pressure, serum cholesterol, fasting blood sugar etc..

 We found that the ‘opst’ and ‘dests’ contain about 60% which is the highest correlation.